johben17796/React-Portfolio/README.md

 ## Contributing

-Thank you to the people in the class discord for helping with some code that I couldn't figure out
+Thank you to the people in the class discord for helping with some code that I couldn't figure out, Lucas and Mahesh in particular for the Portfolio and the NavBar stuff respectively

 ## Tests